-All listed forms of restrictive practice, including instances where the care recipient or, if they do not have capacity to consent, their decision maker instigate or request the restrictive practice, are considered physical restraint for the purposes of the QI Program (chemical restraint is excluded).

-Details of the collection and reporting requirements for the physical restraint quality indicator can be found in Part A.
+All listed forms of restrictive practice, including instances the care recipient or their representative instigate or request the restrictive practice, are considered restrictive practices for the purposes of the QI Program.
+Details of the collection and reporting requirements for the restrictive practices quality indicator can be found in Part A.

-4.3 Adverse clinical events and physical restraint
+4.3 Adverse clinical events and restrictive practices

-Physical restraint can cause physical and psychological harm and can have a significant impact on the quality of life of care recipients.
+Restrictive practices can cause physical and psychological harm and can have a significant impact on the quality of life of care recipients.
 These include: